-We would be materially and adversely affected if our single distribution center were shut down.
+We would be materially and adversely affected if our single wholesale and logistics facility were shut down.

-We currently operate a single distribution center in Birmingham, Alabama.
-While we plan to transition to our new wholesaling and logistics facility in early Fiscal 2015, we will continue to receive and ship substantially all of our merchandise at a single facility after the completion of the transition.
+We currently operate a single wholesale and logistics facility in Alabaster, Alabama, a suburb of Birmingham, where we receive and ship substantially all of our merchandise.
 Any natural disaster or other serious disruption to this facility would damage a portion of our inventory and could impair our ability to adequately stock our stores and process returns of products to vendors and could adversely affect our net sales and profitability.
-In addition, we could incur significantly higher costs and longer lead times associated with distributing our products to our stores during the time it takes for us to reopen or replace the center.
+In addition, we could incur significantly higher costs and longer lead times associated with shipping our products to our stores during the time it takes for us to reopen or replace the facility.